Cricket and Cloud ERP – what do they have in common? Alex Ainsworth runs between the wickets to draw parallels between the two.

 A true platform for innovation

 Whilst the technology is relatively new, SAP is investing heavily in the product, delivering increasingly fast technical innovation.
 They have worked hard to ensure that this is seamlessly integrated into the rest of their product suite, starting with their cloud products such as Concur, Fieldglass, SuccessFactors and Ariba and have built an integrated analytics solution natively into S/4HANA Cloud, allowing customers immediate visibility of their data from day one.

 What’s more, the Cloud solution also enables you to make full use of SAP Leonardo capabilities, including machine learning, Internet of Things (IoT), blockchain and AI.
 As SAP’s capabilities in these areas develop, S/4HANA Cloud customers are the first to benefit: a true platform for innovation.

 Time will tell whether SAP’s move to the cloud will be as successful as the ECB’s introduction of the Twenty20 format.
 One thing we know for sure – you need the right partner to help you navigate your move from your current ERP to SAP S/4HANA Cloud.
 As a Lighthouse Partner, Bluefin have been investing and working with the product over the last two years and are one of the few UK partners authorised to implement this cutting-edge technology.

-To learn more about how your business can benefit from moving its ERP to the Cloud, we are inviting a limited number of customers to join us at Middlesex v.
-Hampshire in the T20 series on July 26th.
-Register your interest here.
+To learn more about how your business can benefit from moving its ERP to the Cloud, get in touch with our team of experts.